nfb2021/PlasmonicalPy/README.md

 ## IMPORTANT: updated installation procedure below

 The specified installation instructions in the printed vesion of the Master Thesis are no longer supported.
 Note: Anaconda is required for this procedure.
-You can obtain your copy here: https://www.anaconda.com/products/distribution#Downloads
+You can obtain your copy [here](https://www.anaconda.com/products/distribution#Downloads)

 Then follow these steps: